miscer/component-serve/README.md

 # component-serve

-  Development server that rebuilds your components on every request with an URL that ends with / or .html.
+  Development server that rebuilds your components on every request.

 ## Installation

     npm install -g component-serve

-## Usage
+## CLI usage

   In the app directory run